exaquark/docs/sdk/calculating-distances.md

 # Helpers

-`exaquark-js` comes with helpers for many of the more difficult functions.
-To use any of these you can import them:
+`exaquark-js` comes with helpers for many of the difficult spatial functions.
+To use these you can import them:

 ```
 import exaQuarkHelpers from 'exaquark-js/helpers'